reframe-hpc/reframe/writing_checks/README.md

 ```
 Finally, pre- and post-compilation steps can be added through special variables (e.g., a `configure` step may be needed before compilation), however, ReFrame is not designed to be an automatic compilation and deployment tool.

-# Customising the run of a test
+# Customising the Run of a Test

 ReFrame offers several other options for customizing the behavior of regression tests.

-## Executable options
+## Executable Options

 ReFrame allows a list of options to be passed to regression check executable.
 ```python